-Diagnosis Related Groups (DRGs) are used to classiHFY the patient illnesses a hospital treats.
+Diagnosis Related Groups (DRGs) are used to classify the patient illnesses a hospital treats.

-The 10 most common DRGs for each hospital were determined by categorizing all of a hospital's discharges into DRGs defined in the All Patient Refined Grouper ($3M^{\text{TM}}$ APR-DRG 34) and ranked by the total number of discharges.
+The 10 most common DRGs for each hospital were determined by categorizing all of a hospital's discharges into DRGs defined in the All Patient Refined Grouper (3MTM APR-DRG 34) and ranked by the total number of discharges.
 In most cases, it was necessary for CHIA to abbreviate the DRG name in order to fit the space available.

-Below is a list of abbreviated DRG descriptions that appear in the report, and it's the full name.
+Below is a list of abbreviated DRG descriptions that appear in the report and their full name.